sjchiass/kibbot/README.md

 La piece de resistance is my dupont connector kit and crimper.
 This has made everything very easy.
 With the kit, I was simply able to cut the feeder's wires, put dupont connectors on their ends, and plug them wherever I needed.
 I use both male and female connectors.
 Male connectors will fit in breadboards and screw terminals, and female connectors are needed for the Pi.
 It's a good idea to have an assortment of pre-made Dupont connectors, male-male, male-female, female-female, in case you need to extend a connection or change its connector.

-Last but not least, it's a really good idea to have a muiltimeter so that you can check your feeder's circuitry.
+Last but not least, it's a really good idea to have a multimeter so that you can check your feeder's circuitry.
 This is my first hardware hack, and it's a pretty basic one; nevertheless, I think it's a good idea to check and write yourself some notes on paper.
 The manufacturer may designed things in a way you do not expect.
+Different connectors for your multimeter are helpful: alligator clips and "EZ" clips should be able to latch onto most things.

 Anoter helpful thing to have is a camera so that you can take photos of the feeder's assembly, in case you forget how to put it all back together.

+### Taking it apart

+Most pieces of the feeder come apart easily.

+Separating the motor's drum structure was harder.
+At first I thought it was held by plastic clips, but no mater how hard I tried, I could not pry it loose.
+I then wondered if the things were held by screws after all.
+It turned out they were hidden under the feeder's rubber pad or feet.
+By ripping these off I was able to remove four screws and the feeder came apart.

+Inside, wires are soldered to terminals, and there is what looks like a JST header hot-glued to the main board.

+There is a white wire heading from the 3 D batteries to the board.

+There are pairs of wires each going to the motor and to the lever switch.
+The motor's rotating structure has corners that press on the switch three times during each complete revolution.

+To take this apart, I simply cut all the wires at about midpoint.
+This left me with

+  * a disconnected main board.
+  * VCC and ground
+  * positive and negative for the motor
+  * ground for the switch and a blue wire for the returning signal

+I terminated all the wire ends with Dupont connectors.
+It didn't really matter whether they were male or female connectors.
+I have plenty of either kind to connect them.

+### Putting together the new board

+Putting together the new Raspberry Pi setup is not hard provided you have the parts.
+We just need to control the motor and read the switch to determine the motor's position.

+Before that we need to power things.
+The power supply can be connected to the Pi's 5V and ground pins.
+On the Pi Zero, these pins are connected to the Pi's power rails, so they're okay to use this way.
+If this isn't to your liking, I see two alternatives: first, run a 5V power supply with the right connector for your Pi through the back of the feeder, or second wire your own power connector to the VCC and GND in the feeder.
+You can find USB breakboard boards for micro USB and USB-C to make your life easier.

+The motor can be connected to a Motor Pi Hat.
+Put the hat on the Pi, secure the motor's wires into the screw terminal, and feed 5V into the controller's external voltage.

+The switch in the feeder drives its output low, so you will need drive your Pi's digital input pin high to 3.3V volt with a pull-up resistor (I use 4.7kohm).
+What this all means is that when the switch is not pressed, your Pi will read ON or HIGH at 3.3V.
+When the switch is pressed, its connection to ground will drive your input pin to ground along with it: this is thanks to the pull-up resistor that will "weaken" the 3.3V so that the ground signal can easily overwhelm it.

+There is an extra wrinkle though: the switch will be noisy, meaning that it will bounce around HIGH and LOW as it switches (or just when it feels like it).
+This means that it will be hard to detect what the switch is really doing.
+The noise can be reduced with a 104 ceramic capacitor accross the the input pin and the ground (one leg of the capacitor on the digital pin, the other leg on the ground).
+The capacitor will even out the power fluctuations.
+Still, it's worth making your Python code wait a few cycles to make sure a change between HIGH/LOW is genuine.

+(I have never been good at diagnosing these noise issues in the past.
+To do a better job I would need an oscilloscope to measure the fluctuations' frequencies.
+That would let me select the right capacitor to filter.
+A multimeter does not update nearly fast enough to get the shape of the noise from the switch.)

+### The code